Data Forest logo

 2. In ELT, data is extracted and loaded into the target storage system in raw form without extensive pre-processing.
 Users then apply transformations and queries as needed, utilizing the scalability of modern data warehouses and big data platforms.
 ELT's flexibility makes it well-suited for handling diverse and large-scale datasets, as it adapts to the specific needs of each analysis or query.

 It's like choosing between a curated cookbook collection or a library that welcomes all types of books and allows readers to shape their reading experience.
+For the same purpose, you can book a call to us.

 Assembly Line vs. Robotic Precision